tlubitz/SBtab/README.md

 -----------------------------------------

 This repository holds files and information on SBtab, a table format for Systems Biology.
-The readme file clarifies the directories and their contents:
+The directories and their contents are:

 <b>main directory:</b>
 - SBtab.py: The SBtab Python class. (copyright Timo Lubitz & Jens Hahn)